When you draw from the Well, you return with more than water — you return with wisdom.

 FAQ’s

-What if I can’t arrive until Saturday afternoon?
+What if I can’t arrive until the next day?

-• It’s important to arrive by Friday evening at 5 pm to fully benefit from the retreat experience.
-If arriving on Friday isn’t possible, we encourage you to consider joining us at a future event.
+• It’s important to arrive by evening at 5 pm when the event starts to fully benefit from the refuge experience.
+If arriving on time isn’t possible, we encourage you to consider joining us at a future event.

 • What if I need to leave early?